Serbia at a loss to stop population decline

 The transition to a market economy has seen many once-subsidized factories close and public sector workers laid off.

-The trend towards small families has driven up the average age to 42.
+The trend toward small families has driven up the average age to 42.

 "In eastern Serbia the key problem is that most of the people have passed their reproductive age," said Dragan Vukmirovic, head of Serbia's state statistics office.